suckyble/PocketEdit/tools/bruteforcetools/README.md

 This approach was made possible by two key factors:

-1. A reliable **success acknowledgement** and **nonsuccess acknowledgement** message sent back from the pedal upon receiving a valid command.
+1. A reliable **success acknowledgement** and **nonsuccess acknowledgement** message sent back from the pedal upon sending a well formed command.
 2. A surprisingly small **search space** for the checksum value.

 -----